 Jayme Meier moved to Stavanger in 2015 from the U.S. She and her husband have two children.
 Their daughter is attending college, and their son is an ISS student.
 Jayme and Tom have both worked for ExxonMobil since 1990.
 Jayme’s current role is Operations Manager with Exxon Mobil.
 She has worked in a variety of development, production, planning, and commercial roles with specific emphasis on project management and execution.
 Prior assignments have allowed the Meier family to live in Qatar and Canada, as well as the U.S., before moving to Norway.

-Gareth Jones, the Director of ISS.
-Originally from Wales, he has spent a great deal of my 30-year career in International Education, both in teaching and administrative positions in Belgium, Egypt, The Bahamas, Germany, China and the UK.
+Gareth Jones is the Director of ISS.
+Originally from Wales, he has spent a great deal of his 30-year career in international education, including teaching and administrative positions in Belgium, Egypt, The Bahamas, Germany, China and the UK.
 He and his family arrived at ISS 8 years ago, when he took on the position of High School Principal, before moving on to become Deputy Director, and then Director.
-His wife, Vicki, started teaching in grade four and then moved to grade one to ´avoid´ teaching their own children and to seek a new challenge, which she has thoroughly enjoyed.
+His wife, Vicki, started teaching in grade four and then moved to grade one to ‘avoid’ teaching their own children and to seek a new challenge, which she has thoroughly enjoyed.